Skip to content

 The whole migration is in one class with two functions: up and down.
 Function up is used for migrating in the up direction, and down in the opposite.
 In the ideal world the down function should roll back all changes created by the up function.

-Unfortunatelly that’s usually impossible (OK, that’s possible but only in really simple migrations and only sometimes), but about that later on.
+Unfortunatelly that’s usually impossible (OK, that’s possible but only in really simple migrations and only sometimes).

 Here is just a more complex example of a migration: